jgreathouse9/FDIDTutorial/StataVignette.md

 u "hcw.dta", clear
 ```

-Here, we study the impact of Hobng Kong's [economic integreation](https://www.henleyglobal.com/residence-investment/hong-kong/cepa-hong-kong-china).
+Here, we study the impact of Hong Kong's [economic integreation](https://www.henleyglobal.com/residence-investment/hong-kong/cepa-hong-kong-china).
 To do this in Stata, we simply do

 ```stata
 fdid gdp, tr(treat) unitnames(state) ///